sbrajesh/buddypress-sitewide-activity-widget/readme.txt

 = Component filters are not shown horizontal =

-For more, please visit  [http://buddydev.com/buddypress/buddypress-sitewide-activity-widget-for-buddypress-1-2-and-above/](http://buddydev.com/buddypress/buddypress-sitewide-activity-widget-for-buddypress-1-2-and-above/ "BuddyPress sitewide Plugin page")
+For more, please visit  [http://buddydev.com/buddypress/buddypress-sitewide-activity-widget-for-buddypress-1-2-and-above/](http://buddydev.com/buddypress/buddypress-sitewide-activity-widget-for-buddypress-1-2-and-above/ "BuddyPress Sitewide Activity Plugin page")
 == Changelog ==
+ = Version 1.1.7 =
+ * Updated for BuddyPress 1.7+ compatibility
  = Version 1.1.3.3 =
  * Updates for BuddyPress 1.5 compatibility
  = Version 1.1 =
- *Support for post activity from swa widget
+ * Support for post activity from swa widget
- *Support for blog admins activity only
+ * Support for blog admins activity only
- *Support for logged in users activity only
+ * Support for logged in users activity only
  * Show hide avatars
  * Show hide filters
  * Include only a few components activities
  * exclude some components activity from the swa
  * Multi instance
  * easily themabale, showuld not conflict
- *localizable
+ * localizable
  = Version 1.0 =
 *Initial release

 == Other ==

-For more info visit us at [BuddyDev.com](http://buddydev.com/ "The best place for all buddypress based plugins,themes tutorials")
+For more info, please visit us at [BuddyDev.com](http://buddydev.com/ "The best place for all BuddyPress based plugins, themes tutorials")